rasulkireev/gpw/content/blog/fifa-19-machine-learning-part-III.md

 ---
-title: "Analyzing FIFA 19 data (III).
-Machine Learning and Prediction"
+title: Analyzing FIFA 19 data (III).
+Machine Learning and Prediction
 date: 2019-12-06
 published: true
 slug: /fifa-machine-learning
-icon: ./icons/book.svg
+icon: ./icons/ai_ml.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: n6B49lTx7NM
-tags: [datascience, machinelearning, fifa, numpy, pandas, python, scikitlearn]
+keywords: [datascience, machinelearning, fifa, numpy, pandas, python, scikitlearn]
-category: "Data Science"
+category: Data Science
-description: "In this post we are going to apply some basic machine learning on our clean dataset.
-We are going to focus on using Scikit Learn"
+description: In this post we are going to apply some basic machine learning on our clean dataset.
+We are going to focus on using Scikit Learn
 ---

 ## Source code